 Public Finance & Tax Exempt Finance

 Our lawyers have significant experience helping our education clients balance their educational and research missions with strategies that maximize the value of their real property assets.
-We provide legal guidance on projects that further our clients' educational missions, such as the conversion, expansion and redevelopment of facilities, including acquisitions and sales, master planning, development agreements, zoning and construction activities.
-We have also advised clients on the creation of sponsored research parks, and have a nationally-recognized practice in private-public partnerships for student housing.
+We provide legal guidance on projects that further our clients' educational missions, such as the conversion, expansion, and redevelopment of facilities, including acquisitions and sales, master planning, development agreements, zoning, and construction activities.
+We have also advised clients on the creation of sponsored research parks, and have a nationally recognized practice in public-private partnerships for student housing.